Abhishek08-02/DFIR-Digital-forensics-and-incident-respond-_Journey/Networking/Notes/readme.md

 ✔ Completed: DNS records, resolution flow, Wireshark DNS analysis
 📅 Day 5: Deep understanding of DNS internals
 ➡️ Next: HTTP vs HTTPS — What the attack surface looks like

+## 📘 Day 6 – HTTP vs HTTPS — What the Attack Surface Looks Like